cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 (load-theme 'gruber-darker t)
 ```

 Now obviously, do bare in mind that your mileage will vary, depending on the kinds of projects you work on.
-As a rule of thumb, I only program in c in emacs, and tend to switch to vscode and old terminal combo when I worked on web apps.
-For better or worse, while a lot of the more dynamic lanugages are dynamic, they still need lsps and extensions and tooling to really work well with them.
-It's a different mindset, and I don't mind being agnostic to either one.
+As a rule of thumb, I only program in c in emacs, and tend to switch to vscode and old terminal combo when I worked on web apps (c#, svelte, react, node.js and the whole crew).

+For better or worse, dynamic lanugages still need lsp, extensions and tooling to really even support things like linting and hints for tailwind, or .astro extension files.
+It's a different mindset, and I don't mind being agnostic to either.
 I am, now and forever, however, an emacs convert who, for the simple use-case I've outlined in this article, hope to have shown you a few reasons why I don't think I'll ever go back from emacs.

 Well, if we're being honest, if an 'emacs-lite' came out tomorrow, offering all of the things emacs offers, out of the box, needing only that ~20 LoC of config - and removed out 99% of the features of emacs I don't actually use(!) - I would switch that that new emacs-lite ide in a heartbeat.
->>>>>>> 41e080c (x)